OrangeSpace0721/Model-Distillation/README.md

 # Model Distillation for Flux.2 Generative Image Model

-This project provides a codebase for distilling the Flux.2 generative image model into smaller student models, each constrained by a different compute budget, following the methodology described in [Distilling Generative Models with Limited Compute](https://openreview.net/pdf?id=iIGNrDwDuP).
+This project provides a codebase for distilling the Flux.2 generative image model into smaller student models, each constrained by a different compute budget, following the methodology described in [Scaling Laws For Diffusion Transformers](https://openreview.net/pdf?id=iIGNrDwDuP).

 ## Features
 - Modular code for teacher-student distillation